-Hi, this is Nick Webb and welcome to another episode of fixing healthcare.
+Hi, this is Nick Webb and welcome to another episode of The Healthcare Cure.
 Now today I don’t have a guest because I want to share with you some ideas that hopefully you can apply to your organization if you’re in healthcare, if you’re just a patient and listening to this podcast then keep an eye out on the trends that I’m talking about, because you could benefit from this.
 So no matter who you are, as my listener today, keep in mind that this is relevant, rather you’re a patient or you’re an executive, or caregiver in the healthcare ecosystem.
 Now, first of all, I’d like to point out by stating something that is very obvious, but not very well deployed.
 That is when we hear the terms the post COVID economy

 And we hear terms like the new normal, they are wrong.
 First of all, there’s nothing normal about what is now new.
 Secondly, this isn’t a post COVID economy.
 This is a completely new economy.
 Post COVID suggests that we’re going to ultimately move back to where we were before.
 So I’ve coined the term the C 19 economy because it suggests that there are known anatomical features of this new economy and if we can understand them, we can apply them in a very practical way to impact the way in which we serve patients, and the way in which we run superstar organizations.
 Now, here are some things that I’d like you to consider.
 You know, I’ve spent the last 18 months researching my book, the Healthcare Mandate that will be available in fall of 2020.
 And I’ve just launched last year, my book the Innovation Mandate.
 So I’ve looked at the world from the impending massive changes that are happening on the innovation frontier.
 And then I’ve applied those to the changes that are happening within healthcare.
 So total of about four years of research, and here’s what I discovered is that the rate of change and the size of change is phenomenal.
 In other words, for a very, very long time in healthcare, we got to enjoy predictable,